No Tags Found!

 I need the following clarifications to answer your query appropriately:

-1. Whether the Indian employees termed as Contractors are based in India or US?
+1. Whether the Indian employees termed as Contractors are based in India or the US?

-2. Whether the said 6 contractors are being paid salary in UDS or INR?
+2. Whether the said 6 contractors are being paid a salary in USD or INR?

 3. Whether the appointment letter stipulates any condition about maternity leave or maternity benefits.

-On receipt of above clarifications, I would be able to provide suitable reply.
+Upon receipt of the above clarifications, I would be able to provide a suitable reply.

 From India, New Delhi